Skip to Content

 How you can appeal a decision to limit your access

-You also have the right to complain to external oversight agencies such as the Victorian Ombudsman, or if you believe you have been discriminated against, the Victorian Equal Opportunity and Human Rights Commission.
+If we have decided to limit your access and you object to our decision you may wish to contact an external oversight agency such as the Victorian Ombudsman, or, if you believe you have been discriminated against, the Victorian Equal Opportunity and Human Rights Commission.

 Last updated on